lukasmmaier/lukasmmaier/README.md

     |:--:|:--:|
     |Concept| Prognosis of therapy length [0,3] for (A) one patient and (B) a patient cohort (20 patients)|

-    This paper reported a novel modeling methodology which aims to not only assist physicians in their decisions, but also inform about uncertenties of the given recommendation (i.e. therapy) in a comprehensive, user-centered way.
-This is enabled by combining structural explainable models, defined on Logic Neural Networks (LONNs) which replace conventional deep-learning methods with logical gates embedded in neural networks, and Bayesian Networks (BNs) to model data uncertainties.
-An evaluation based on a database for patients with heart insufficiency demonstrates the functionality of the methodology.
-For more information, feel free to read the corresponding [paper](https://doi.org/10.3389/fbinf.2023.1082941).
+    This paper reports on a novel modelling methodology that aims not only to assist physicians in their decisions, but also to inform them about uncertainties of the given recommendation (i.e. therapy) in a comprehensive and user-centered way.
+This is made possible by combining structural explainable models defined on Logic Neural Networks (LONNs), which replace conventional deep learning methods with logical gates embedded in neural networks, and Bayesian Networks (BNs) to model data uncertainties.
+An evaluation based on a database of patients with heart insufficiency demonstrates the functionality of the methodology.
+For more information, please read the corresponding [paper](https://doi.org/10.3389/fbinf.2023.1082941).